ProgrammerWithMoustache/Tmail/README.md

 # Tmail
-CLI email that supports many features.
+A CLI email that supports many features.